Modern protective suits for armoured fighting vehicle crews

 TO1Zh "Lunokhod" headset

 This headset is designed to be used by AFV crewmembers, replacing the Tsh-4.
-It consists of 3 main parts; a protective helmet, headset, built-in microphone.
+It consists of 3 main parts; a protective helmet, headset, and built-in microphone.
 The protective lining is made from a fabric-polymer compound based on high-modulus, domestically produced fabrics such as TSVM-DZh, TSVM-K-12-V-2, "Rusar" and Armos.
-The helmet protects most of the head from impacts up to to 50 J, from pistol bullets like the PM at ranges of 5m, from mine and grenade fragments that travel at speeds of around 520m/s-540m/s.
-The helmet can be worn for 2 days straight and can be paired with different headset types likes GVSh-T-13-01.
+The helmet protects most of the head from impacts up to 50 J, from pistol bullets like the PM at ranges of 5m, and from mine and grenade fragments that travel at speeds of around 520m/s-540m/s.
+The helmet can be worn for 2 days straight and can be paired with different headset types like GVSh-T-13-01.

 Body armour vest